SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow-s2/README.md

 ## Installing the Chart

 It's necessary to first create a *ard-values.yaml* file specific to the Kubernetes cluster where the ARD workflow is being deployed.\
+For the full set of configurable options see [values.yaml](values.yaml).

 As example, for a development environment you might have:

 ```yaml